Jiddler/Hyperletter/README.md

 ## Whats next

-### V1.
-Bugfixes
+### Bugfixes
-V1 is considered complete, and stable.
-Bug fixes will be done on a regular basis.
 _We dont have any outstanding issues, please report any issues_

-### V2.
-Persistence
+### Other features
-Hyperletter is core part of FirefliesMQ which will give you a persisted queues and routes.
+Hyperletter is core part of FirefliesMQ (persisted queues and routes) and hyperletter features is mosly implemented to support any new features of FirefliesMQ.

 ## Protocol specification
 ### Header